genome-in-a-bottle/genome-stratifications/GRCh38/union/GRCh38-union-README.md

 DATA & FILE OVERVIEW
 --------------------
 #### File List:
-GRCh38_alldifficultregions.bed.gz\
+GRCh38_alldifficultregions.bed.gz
-GRCh38_alllowmapandsegdupregions.bed.gz\
+GRCh38_notinalldifficultregions.bed.gz
-GRCh38_notinalldifficultregions.bed.gz\
+GRCh38_alllowmapandsegdupregions.bed.gz
 GRCh38_notinalllowmapandsegdupregions.bed.gz

 #### File Descriptions:
-- `GRCh3X_alldifficultregions.bed.gz`\
+- `GRCh3X_alldifficultregions.bed.gz`
-union of all tandem repeats, all homopolymers >6bp, all imperfect homopolymers >10bp, all difficult to map regions, all segmental duplications, GC <25% or >65%, "Bad Promoters", and "OtherDifficult" regions (including regions from the T2T-consortium for GRCh38 only)
+union of all tandem repeats, all homopolymers >6bp, all imperfect homopolymers >10bp, all difficult to map regions, all segmental duplications, GC <25% or >65%, "Bad Promoters", chrX/Y XTR and ampliconic, satellites and "OtherDifficult" regions (including regions from the T2T-consortium for GRCh38 only)

-- `GRCh3X_alllowmapandsegdupregions.bed.gz`\
+- `GRCh3X_alllowmapandsegdupregions.bed.gz`
 union of all difficult to map regions and all segmental duplications

-- `notin`\
+- `notin`
 complement regions are non-overlapping genomic regions that remain after excluding stratification regions.

 --------------------------